 where, since the modulator and demodulator are independent of the path index $p$, the effective channel matrix describing the input-output relation of the data symbols can be expressed as the sum of the per-path effective channels, as

 with $\mathbf{\Xi}^\mathrm{OFDM}_p \triangleq \mathbf{F} \!\cdot\! \mathbf{V}^{f_p} \!\cdot\! \mathbf{G}(\ell_p) \!\cdot\! \mathbf{F}^\mathsf{H} \in \mathbb{C}^{N \times N}$.

-One may see that with integer delays and \underline{no} Doppler shift, $i.e.$, $\mathbf{G}(\ell_p) = \mathbf{\Pi}^{\ell_p}$ and $\mathbf{V}^{f_p} = \mathbf{I}_N$, the effective channel matrix reduces to a completely diagonal matrix, which preserves the orthogonality among subcarriers and avoids inter-carrier interference -- the defining characteristic of \ac{OFDM} in static multipath channels.
+With integer delays and \underline{no} Doppler shift, $i.e.$, $\mathbf{G}(\ell_p) = \mathbf{\Pi}^{\ell_p}$ and $\mathbf{V}^{f_p} = \mathbf{I}_N$, the effective channel matrix reduces to a completely diagonal matrix, which preserves the orthogonality among subcarriers and avoids inter-carrier interference: the defining characteristic of \ac{OFDM} in static multipath channels.

 However, when Doppler shifts are present, it is well known that the orthogonality among \ac{OFDM} subcarriers is disrupted, leading to \ac{ICI}.
 This effect is observed in the above model with the presence of $\mathbf{V}^{f_p} \neq \mathbf{I}_N$ introducing phase-rotations in the subcarriers, which no longer align with the Fourier basis.
 Therefore, off-diagonal elements appear in the effective channel matrix even when $f_p$ is integer-valued, which are indistinguishable between paths.